robertluttrell/PptKeywordAggregator/README.md

 1. Clone this project locally
 2. Run `pip install python-pptx` in your bash/commandline
 3. Run `pip install openpyxl` in your bash/commandline
+4. cd into the directory `PptKeywordAggregator`
-4. Run the program using
+5. Run the program using
 ```
 python3 main.py <ppt_dir_path> <excel_file_path>
 ```